SlanderEye Spy Blog 1

 Suggests that you are sexually impure

-Defamation is the general category under which slander falls, and the two terms are often used interchangeably.
-Libel is another form of defamation that occurs when a statement is written rather than uttered orally.
+Defamation is the general category under which slander falls.
 Victims of slander are sometimes also victims of libel and typically sue under the general claim of defamation.
 Individuals suing for libel do not have to prove damages, but when individuals sue for slander, they must prove damages.

 Slander and Business

 When someone slanders a business, the business does not need to demonstrate actual harm, such as the loss of business.
-It is presumed that false negative statements are harmful to businesses.
+False negative statements are harmful to businesses.
 The business can file a civil action in their local state court requesting damages and attorney’s fees.
 If the slander is ongoing — such as if a person is continually saying negative, untrue things about the business — the business may also request injunctive relief or a restraining order that prohibits the person from continuing the defamation.

 Businesses Committing Slander

-A lawsuit like this can be difficult to win because, unlike libel, there is often not a record that the statement was made.
 If you have witnesses or recordings of the defamation, submit this into evidence.
 Business owners should note that suing over slander is not always the best course of action, because lawsuits are public records.
-You may actually draw attention to the negative statements about your business, and when the statement is made only once, drawing attention to it may be more harmful than simply ignoring it.
 In some cases, customers may react negatively to a slander suit because they feel that it infringes on people’s freedom of speech.